brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 My goal through the Brain Hack School 2020 is to learn as much as I can about modern ways of doing NeuroImaging, to improve my python skills through a hands-on multi-disciplinary project, and to exchange information and expertise with the other participants.

-The project idea is from Danielle with whom I collaborate.
+The project idea is from Danielle with whom I will be collaborating.

 #### About the project